What is The Boardman: A River Reborn?

 Brown Bridge Dam removal was completed in January 2013 and resulted in the reestablishment of 2.5 miles of river channel.
 Revegetation and restoration work in the project area is ongoing.

-In addition to the environmental benefits, the rebirth of the Boardman is also a community development project with many long-term benefits.
+The rebirth of the Boardman River is a community development project with many long-term benefits.

 - Enhance and restore habitat for native and naturalized fish species and organisms preferring cold water.